adoptium/temurin-build/README.md

 ----

 - `vendor:`
-Example values: [`AdoptOpenJDK`, `Alibaba`]
+Example values: [`Eclipse Foundation`, `Alibaba`]

-This tag is used to identify the vendor of the JDK being built, this value is set in the [build.sh](https://github.com/AdoptOpenJDK/openjdk-build/blob/805e76acbb8a994abc1fb4b7d582486d48117ee8/sbin/build.sh#L183) file and defaults to "AdoptOpenJDK".
+This tag is used to identify the vendor of the JDK being built, this value is set in the [build.sh](https://github.com/adoptium/temurin-build/blob/805e76acbb8a994abc1fb4b7d582486d48117ee8/sbin/build.sh#L183) file and defaults to "Adoptium".

 ----